MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/dism/Export-WindowsImage.md

 Specifies the type of compression used for the initial capture operation.
 Acceptable values are:

 - **"lzms":** Provides very high but CPU intense compression, similar to `dism.exe`'s recovery type.
 Results in .esd format.
-- **"max" or "maximum":** Provides the high compression, but takes more time to capture the image
+- **"max" or "maximum":** Provides high compression but takes more time to capture the image.
 - **"fast":** Provides faster image compression, but the resulting files are larger than those compressed by using the maximum option.
 - **"none":** No compression is used at all.
 This is the default.